Major in Accounting

 The undergraduate Accounting major is a 120-unit program.
-The program provides transition to our specialized M.S. in Accounting and Business Advisory Services, which is designed to complete the 150 credit hours to sit for the Uniform Certified Public Accountant (CPA) exam in Maryland and many other states.
+The program provides transition to our specialized M.S. in Accounting and Business Advisory Services, which is designed to complete the 150 units required for Certified Public Accountant (CPA) licensing in Maryland and many other states.

 In order to assure that students have retained critical information from prior courses, students take a comprehensive examination on business content as part of the capstone course, MNGT 481.
 The results of this examination serve as 10 percent of the MNGT 481 grade.
-Students also take a comprehensive accounting exam which is 10 percent of their grade in ACCT 421.
+MNGT 481 requires senior standing and completion of FIN 331, MKTG 341, MNGT 361, EBTM 365 and BUSX 301.
+MNGT 481 is only taught during the fall and spring semesters.

 Accounting is a screened major.
 Admission to the Accounting major requires: